-The RTP and the 2018 Regional Transit Strategy identify the Tualatin Valley Highway Corridor, Beaverton to Forest Grove, for future transit corridor refinement planning.
-Tualatin Valley highway is identified both for future High Capacity Transit and an Enhanced Transit Corridor.
-In addition, the Regional Transit Strategy identifies the Tualatin Valley Highway as a Next Phase Regional Priority Corridor.
+The RTP and the 2018 Regional Transit Strategy identify the TV Highway Corridor, Beaverton to Forest Grove, for future transit corridor refinement planning.
+Tualatin Valley Highway is identified both for future High Capacity Transit and as an Enhanced Transit Corridor.
+In addition, the Regional Transit Strategy identifies the TV Highway as a Next Phase Regional Priority Corridor.